Fast Track to Marketing and Selling a Home

 Ensure that your seller takes the time to take care of all repairs, big or small.
 Otherwise, the negotiation process might result in a lower asking price.

-If a buyer opts in the have the home inspections (which they probably will), you’ll have better peace of mind in knowing that that home is good to go.
+If a buyer decided to order an official home inspection (which they probably will), you’ll have better peace of mind in knowing that that home is good to go.

 Create a video tour